Apurba-Khanra1999/CloudBook-DigitalPad/README.md

 - **Advanced Search & Filtering**: A powerful search bar with tag-based filtering to instantly locate specific notes.
 - **Responsive Design**: A fully responsive interface that works beautifully on desktops, tablets, and mobile devices.
 - **Modern UI/UX**: Built with ShadCN UI and Tailwind CSS for a polished and aesthetically pleasing user experience.
+ - **Pin Notes**: Pin important notes to keep them at the top of lists.
+ - **Dark/Light Theme Toggle**: Quickly switch themes from the header; light is default and preference is persisted.

 ## 🚀 Tech Stack